 VT: Because I am outspoken.
 When I went back to get my teaching degree—this is kind of personal—but when I came back to my teaching degree I had to choose between my husband, the family, or the education.
 So I thought that if I ever wanted to support my kids and if I wanted to do better in supporting other kids than I needed to get an education, to get a college degree.
 So that is how I chose, because he told me that if I wanted to go I would get no support.
 So I would have to take care of the babies by myself and all of this stuff, and I did.

 AJ: How was your experience through higher education?

-VT: It was good.
-It was good.
+VT: It was good, it was good.
 I learned a lot of things that I wished I had learned earlier in life.
-Not earlier in life but my English skills and my sister oral English skill is much better than I am.
+My sister's oral English skills are much better than [mine].
 She has no accent and she is only two years younger than I am.
 Because she went to college right away, she was involved in the English community and speaking right away.
-So her English is almost flawless no accent.
-You know a little grammar here and there just like me right now.
-So if I would have gone to college when I was supposed to, everybody takes a different route, I am not saying that my route is not a good route.
-But I am just saying that if I were to have gone to college earlier I could probably do much more, than I have done.
+So her English is almost flawless, no accent.
+You know, a little grammar here and there just like me right now.
+So if I would have gone to college when I was supposed to—everybody takes a different route, I am not saying that my route is not a good route—but I am just saying that if I were to have gone to college earlier I could probably do much more than I have done.

 AJ: You have done a lot.